ulmer-a/koerix/README.md

 to the left shows the serial output. `textcon` will print everything on the screen it reads from it's stdin (in this case, the serial console).

+## Licensing
+While the kernel (directories `arch/`, `platform/`, `kernel/`) and userspace environment programs (`env/`) is licensed under the terms of the GNU Lesser General Public License, the directory `libc/` contains large parts of the *Musl* libc, which is provided under the terms of the MIT license.
+Additionally, all files should have a SPDX comment at the top stating the exact license and copyright holder.
+If they don't: please tell me or open a pull request.

 ## Current Kernel Features
 * x86_64 kernel (64bit) written in C++, C as well as some GNU Assembler
 * preemptive multitasking (single core), Mutexes and Spinlocks